Intern and fellow alumni

-As part of our mission to build and develop links between science, research and policy, the Office continues to host and mentor interns and seconded fellows from research organisations into policy environments.
+As part of our mission to build and develop links between science, research and policy, the Office hosted and mentored interns and seconded fellows from research organisations into policy environments.

 Read more about our internships and fellowships